 Accidental burns are a common injury.
 While a first-degree burn you sustain while frying an egg may only require an ice cube and some topical ointment, second and third-degree burns, particularly over large areas, can leave you hospitalized for long periods and may require skin grafts or other extensive treatments.

-Cooking at home may be the most common cause of minor, superficial burns.
+Cooking at home is the most common cause of minor, superficial burns.
 The type of burn injury that would lead someone to file an insurance claim—or a personal injury lawsuit—tends to come from a more serious type of accident.
-This can include:
+This accident can include the following:

 The most serious burns can damage tissue beneath the skin and may even result in death.

 If you or a loved one have been injured as a result of a fire or burn, you are urged to contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.